 Because of our special relationship with the Foreign Service Institute, our interns have also had the opportunity to audit various courses FSI offers as well as meet with Department of State personnel representing numerous career tracks in both the Foreign and Civil Service.

 We accept interns primarily during the summer and during the academic year, but special appointments during academic recesses may be considered.
 Although the positions are unpaid, we do offer a modest stipend to cover transportation costs.

-Deadlines for applications are: early December for the Spring semester; mid-March for the Summer semester; and early August for the Fall semester.
+Deadlines for applications are: early December for the Spring semester; mid-March for the Summer semester; and mid-July for the Fall semester.
+Early applications are welcomed.